 What is a certificate of deposit, or CD?

 A certificate of deposit is one of the more popular savings vehicles discussed when learning the basics of banking.
-Like a traditional savings account, a CD is considered low risk and typically has a higher interest rate.
-The biggest difference between the two is that a CD is a lump sum with a maturity date “locked-in” by the financial institution.
+Like a traditional savings account, a CD is considered low-risk and typically has a higher interest rate.
+The biggest difference between the two is that a CD is a lump sum with a maturity date “locked in” by the financial institution.
 Because you agree to this maturity date time frame, you receive a higher interest rate than you would receive if you decided to put money into a traditional savings account.

 It is important to remember that when you invest in a CD, your deposit (and interest) cannot be touched throughout the maturity period (which can range from 6 months to 5 years).
 So only invest in a CD if you can afford to lock away your cash.
-The upside to locking in a CD an extended period of time is that financial institutions offer higher interest rates for longer dates of maturity.
+The upside to locking in a CD for an extended period of time is that financial institutions offer higher interest rates for longer dates of maturity.

 To open a CD, you can visit your local financial institution (in-person or online), and they will provide you with a disclosure statement detailing maturity dates and interest rate options.
-Remember, to ensure you're taking advantage of the best rates possible, make a point to explore options and rates at several other banks as well.
-You can then make an educated decision regarding the balance between maturity date (how long you are willing to allow your money to be locked in) and rate of return (how much money you will earn in exchange for that time) that makes the most sense for your savings goal.
+Remember, to ensure you’re taking advantage of the best rates possible, make a point to explore options and rates at several other banks as well.
+You can then make an educated decision regarding the balance between the maturity date (how long you are willing to allow your money to be locked in) and rate of return (how much money you will earn in exchange for that time) that makes the most sense for your savings goal.

 Types of CDs

-However, if you value the ability to speak face-to-face with easily accessible financial advisors offered at traditional banks, you may find management of online CDs to be lacking in personalized customer support.
+However, if you value the ability to speak face-to-face with easily accessible financial advisors offered at traditional banks, you may find the management of online CDs to be lacking in personalized customer support.